 The embattled Republican congressman took the "ice bucket challenge" outside Secretary of State Tom Schedler's office after registering for the Nov.
 4 ballot.
 The challenge is designed to bring donations and attention to the ALS Association, which raises money for Lou Gehrig's disease research.

-Caught up earlier this year in a cheating scandal, the congressman is threatened in his re-election bid, drawing seven challengers in qualifying so far.
+Caught up earlier this year in a cheating scandal, the congressman is threatened in his re-election bid, drawing nine challengers by the close of qualifying.

 "I guess they smell blood in the water," he joked.
 Later, he said: "The more, the merrier."